 After a couple of years in denial, thinking the Lights of Winter (which basically teased fans as they were stored in view for a while) would be refurbished and debut as a new light display in Epcot, I’ve resolved myself to the fact that they are not returning.
 Still…what I wouldn’t give to sit under the display listening to the music, watching the dancing lights, and snapping photos.
 I only had my first DLSR for about 5 months before our Christmas 2008 trip, and my photos of the Lights of Winter show it.
 While they are some of my best photos from that trip (a lucky accident, I suppose), I still find myself wishing I got some better and different photos of the display.
 I guess it will forever be my white whale.

 I’m still optimistic that Disney will add a new Christmas light display to Epcot at some point, even if not in the same form as the Lights of Winter or in the same location.
 I’m not so optimistic that it will happen anytime soon, but I still think it’ll happen someday.
 Epcot needs it.

 What do you think of Lights of Winter?
+Any special memories to share of them?
 Did you ever see the display in person?
 Do you agree that it was Epcot’s big “wow” Christmas thing?
 Do you think it was nothing special?
 Hearing from you is half the fun, so please share your thoughts in the comments!